svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 Save the account's starting sequence number on the offline machine.
 Whenever you prepare a transaction using the offline machine, use the saved sequence number, then increase the sequence number by 1 and save the new value.

 You can prepare several transactions in advance this way, then transfer the signed transactions to the online machine all at once and submit them.
-As long as each transaction is validly formed and pays a sufficient [transaction cost](transaction-cost.html), the XRP Ledger network should eventually include those transactions in validated ledgers, keeping the account's sequence number in the shared XRP Ledger in sync with the "current" sequence number you are tracking on the offline machine.
+As long as each transaction is validly formed and pays a sufficient [transaction cost](transaction-cost.html), the SGY Ledger network should eventually include those transactions in validated ledgers, keeping the account's sequence number in the shared SGY Ledger in sync with the "current" sequence number you are tracking on the offline machine.
 (Most transactions get a final, validated result within 15 seconds or less after being submitted to the network.)

 Optionally, save the current ledger index to the offline machine.
 You can use this value to choose an appropriate `LastLedgerSequence` value for upcoming transactions.